NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Blood Lords/Summoning Rune (Cockatrice).md

   - name: ""

   - name: "Summon Monster"
-    desc: "`pf2:r` (arcane, summon) **Trigger** A creature enters the cloud of magical sensors\n* * *\n\n**Effect** The trap summons a [[Bestiary 1/Cockatrice|Cockatrice]].
+    desc: "`pf2:r` (arcane, summon) **Trigger** A creature enters the cloud of magical sensors\n* * *\n\n**Effect** The trap summons a [[Monster Core/Cockatrice|Cockatrice]].
 The cockatrice rolls initiative and remains for 2d6 rounds; after this duration, the spell ends and the cockatrice disappears.
 The cockatrice also disappears if someone disables the trap before the duration expires.
 The cockatrice can use 3 actions each round and can use reactions, unlike most summoned creatures."

   - name: "Reset"